5 Glacier Hikes Near Anchorage

 Distance From Anchorage: 132 miles south

-The Harding Icefield trail can be challenging as you gain 1,000 feet of elevation with every mile.
+The Harding Icefield trail can be a strenuous hike, as you gain 1,000 feet of elevation with every mile.
 So be prepared and bring enough water.
-The views are worth it.
+The views are worth it!

 The road to access Exit Glacier is usually closed during the winter at mile 1.3, but still accessible by ski, bike, or on foot.
 Make sure to plan accordingly.